 Do you believe in legends?
 Do you believe in superstitions?
-Have you ever thought about that you have cursed jewelry?
-They are beautiful but deadly.
+Have you ever thought that you have cursed jewelry?
+They may be beautiful but they are deadly.
 These are terrifying accessories that have killed their owners, or driven them mad, at least according to legends.

 The Hope Diamond

 Gemstone diamond has a history of 3 million years.
 The diamond, thought to have magical properties, is so hard that only light can penetrate.
 Women love diamonds and jewelry with diamonds.
 But there is a blue diamond which is farcical.
 This stone has sometimes entered people’s lives as brooches and sometimes as pendants.
 Over the years, it perpetrated a massacre alone.

 This diamond, known as the world’s most valuable and largest blue diamond, was stolen from the statue of the goddess Sita, who fought evil in a temple in India in the 1600s.
 The third eye on the forehead of the goddess, the diamond, was stolen by adventurers and gemstone flyers.
 He traveled to India six times between 1631-1668 and bought and sold jewelry.
 He sold a treasure, including other precious stones, to King Louis the 14th of France.
 He was given the title of baron for bringing this precious treasure to the king first, but this French king was the first victim to be sacred.